NOTA Board

 Administrative Assistant - Kristin Gzehoviak

-Contact: [email protected]Kristin Gzehoviak has been the Administrative Assistant for NOTA since 2011.
-She and her husband Aaron reside in Omaha with their two children, Henry (11) & Greta (7), and their boxers, Bella & Hopper.
+Contact: [email protected] Kristin Gzehoviak has been the Administrative Assistant for NOTA since 2011.
+She and her husband Aaron reside in Omaha with their two children, Henry (12) & Greta (8), and their boxers, Bella & Hopper.
 Kristin is a full time office administrator and bookkeeper at Rejoice!
 Lutheran Church.

 Lobbyist - Julie EricksonJulie is managing partner of ACG, Inc., amassing 30 years of experience in legislative and administrative lobbying, organizational planning, fundraising and governmental communications.
 American Communications Group, Inc. was founded in 1985 by Rich Lombardi and Julie Erickson.
 Today, more than thirty years later, their team supports the efforts of local, state and national organizations to craft public policy.
 Utilizing skills in law, economics, media communications, their team provides clients with strategic plans for influencing public policy through coalition building, government relations and campaign consulting.
 To read more about American Communications Group, Inc. and Julie, check out their website

-AOTA RA Representative - Whitney Rubin, OTD, OTR/L
+AOTA RA Representative - Amanda Wise, OTD, MS, OTR/L, NBC-HWC, CPAM

-Where I work as an Occupational Therapist: Nebraska Methodist Hospital
+Where I work as an Occupational Therapist: Assistant Professor at Creighton University

 The occupation I value most from the OT Practice Framework is: Health Management